Eczema Medication and Treatment

 How do topical corticosteroids help eczema?

-- Prevent flares from recurring
+• Prevent eczema flares from recurring.

 What do I need to know about topical corticosteroids used to treat eczema?

-- Corticosteroids are available as creams, solutions, foams and ointments.
+• They are available as creams, solutions, foams and ointments.

-- For best and long-lasting results, use the medication for the full amount of time recommended by your physician.
-Discuss any concerns about side effects before discontinuing use.
+• For best and long-lasting results, use the medication for the full amount of time recommended by your physician.

 How do oral or injectable corticosteroids help eczema?